 Friba Rezayee was the first Afghan woman to represent Afghanistan at the Olympics and the first woman in her family to obtain a university degree.
-She will speak about the work of her organization, Women Leaders of Tomorrow, in both Canada and Afghanistan.
+She spoke about the work of her organization, Women Leaders of Tomorrow, in both Canada and Afghanistan.

-She will also speak about United Nations Sustainable Development Goal #5: Gender Equality.
-She will discuss how education supports pursuing this goal and why it is essential.
+She also spoke about United Nations Sustainable Development Goal #5: Gender Equality.
+She discussed how education supports pursuing this goal and why it is essential.
 This is the unfinished business of our generation and time.

 University of Calgary – International Development Week

-At the University of Calgary, #IDW2023 will take place from Feb.
+At the University of Calgary, #IDW2023 took place from Feb.
 5 to 11.
-The week aims to inform, inspire and involve Canadians in Canada’s international-development efforts.
+The week aimed to inform, inspire and involve Canadians in Canada’s international-development efforts.
 The unifying theme of Go for the Goals represents a call to action for Canadians to support the achievement of the United Nations 17 Sustainable Development Goals (SDGs).

-UofC will host 3 major events to mark the week:
+UofC hosted 3 major events to mark the week:

 - World’s Challenge Challenge: Feb 6th, 12-3pm